mokagio/tech-journal/README.md

 ## Notes to self

-To create a new post run `rake new[post-name-goes-here]
+To create a new post run `rake new[post-name-goes-here]`

+## Commit message template

+`Language/Technology: A description of the post`, note how both the language or technology name and the first word after it should be capitalised.
+Also use `iOS` instead of `ios`.

 ---